closeio/making.close.com/_posts/2020-09-17-splitting-sub-folders-out-into-new-git-repository.md

 **TLDR;** This article explains various ways of splitting a sub-folder out to a new Git repository and preserving all its historical changes even if moved around.

-If you're interested only in the final working solution that fits our use case, go to *[Third Approach (final)](#third-approach-final)*.
+If you're interested only in the final working solution that fits our use case, go to the *[Third Approach (final)](#third-approach-final)*.

 ## Background

 At Close, our web application's code lives in a monorepo.
 It's home both for the UI and the API code.
 Initially, we kept all of the frontend code in a `/static`, then in a `/close/static/` (Close was started around 2012 and has been developed and maintained without major rewrites).

 At a certain point, we've realized that having both UI and backend in a single repo no longer suits our needs.
-We've made a decision to split-off the UI folder out of the main repository.
+We've decided to split-off the UI folder out of the main repository.

-- We wanted Frontend team to fully own the UI part of the app, including CI/CD and git.
+- We wanted the Frontend team to fully own the UI part of the app, including CI/CD and git.
-- We wanted to have faster CI/CD process.
+- We wanted to have a faster CI/CD process.
 This could be solved in multiple ways, but having the UI code in a separate repository allows us to give ownership of the UI-specific CI/CD processes to the frontend team.
-- There were also multiple other reasons specific to our stack and processes (like simplifying dev environment or serving our UI faster to customers).
+- There were also multiple other reasons specific to our stack and processes (like simplifying the dev environment or serving our UI faster to customers).

 Our current repository has the following structure:
 ```bash